MrJohnsson77/nostr-citadel/README.md

 ## Get Started
 Download the config.yaml and the binary for your architecture from the [release](https://github.com/MrJohnsson77/nostr-citadel/releases) section.
-Add your npub and relay_url in the config.yaml and drop the config and executable in a folder and run.
+Add your npub and relay_url in the config and drop the config and executable in a folder and start it.

 First start will create the database and bootstrap the relay by syncing the admin notes from other relays.
 Initial list of relays is downloaded from [nostr.watch](https://api.nostr.watch/v1/online).